RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

     forms:
     - newsletter_form:
         email:
         - type: from_text

 4. Write a rule
 ~~~~~~~~~~~~~~~

-Rules are conversation snippets that should always precede in exactly the same way.
+Rules are conversation snippets that should always proceed in exactly the same way.
 The ellipsis in the
 first step of the rule tells the bot that regardless of what precedes, the next steps should always
 follow one another.
 Update the rule below for running the form you defined above.